Everything PR News

 • UGC is the most credible content a hospitality brand can publish.
 Real guests in real moments outperform any brand photography.

 • Platform selection should match audience development goals.
 TikTok for long-cycle younger audience development.
-Instagram and Facebook for near-term consideration and booking intent.
+Instagram and Facebook for near-term booking intent.

 • Identity-level campaigns create compounding returns.
 Hashtags and community frames outlast the campaign budget that launched them.

 The casino brands winning on social media aren't treating it as a broadcast channel.
-They're treating it as a community infrastructure investment — and booking the rooms to prove it.
+They're treating it as community infrastructure — and booking the rooms to prove it.

 Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
 Publishing since 2009.
 Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.